ibexa/documentation-user/docs/personalization/scenarios.md

 For a detailed description, see [Category path filters](filters.md#category-path-filters).

+## Cross content type recommendations

+You can use cross content type option to get combined recommendation items from different Content Types.

+Cross content type option is used to combine best recommendation items from different content types.
+It applies to scenarios which have more than one output type configured.

 ## Next steps

 When you have configured the Personalization service, you can